John Tamihere suing Mike Hosking, NZME for defamation

 Tamihere has been a Herald columnist, a former broadcaster and former MP.
 He is contesting this year's Auckland mayoral race against incumbent mayor and former Labour Party colleague Phil Goff.

-Tamihere did not respond to a request for comment today.
+A spokesman for Tamihere declined to comment because the matter was before the courts.
 Hosking said he had no comment to make at this stage.

 In a statement, NZME general counsel Allison Whitney said: "NZME and Mike Hosking are defending the defamation claim.
 As the matter is before the courts, we will not be making any further comment at this time."